-Biegun has three decades of experience in the Executive and Legislative Branches in government as well as the private sector.
-Through his extensive career in foreign policy and business he has excelled in in tough negotiating settings.
+Biegun has three decades of experience in government in the Executive and Legislative Branches, as well as in the private sector.
+Through his extensive career in foreign policy and business, he has excelled in tough negotiating settings.
 Most recently, Biegun was vice president of International Governmental Relations for Ford Motor Company, where—as a third generation Ford employee—he oversaw all aspects of Ford’s international governmental interactions including throughout the Indo-Pacific Region.

 Previously, as national security advisor to Senate Majority Leader Bill Frist, he provided analysis and strategic planning for the U.S. Senate’s consideration of foreign policy, defense and intelligence matters, and international trade agreements.
 Prior to that, Biegun worked in the White House from 2001-2003 as Executive Secretary of the National Security Council.
 He served as a senior staff member to the National Security Advisor, Condoleezza Rice, and performed the function of chief operating officer for the National Security Council.

-Born in Detroit, Michigan in 1963, Biegun graduated from the University of Michigan where he studied Political Science and Russian Language.
-He is a member of the Council on Foreign Relations and the Aspen Strategy Group, and has served on the boards of the National Bureau of Asian Research, the U.S.-ASEAN Business Council, the U.S.-Russia Foundation for Economic Development and the Rule of Law, and Freedom House.
+Born in Detroit, Michigan, in 1963, Biegun graduated from the University of Michigan where he studied Political Science and Russian Language.
+He is a member of the Council on Foreign Relations and has served on the boards of the National Bureau of Asian Research, the U.S.-ASEAN Business Council, the U.S.-Russia Foundation for Economic Development and the Rule of Law, and Freedom House.